pkutaj/pkutaj.github.io/_posts/2019-11-01-blog-from-vsc-via-github-pages.md

 [[▶ PLAY]](https://drive.google.com/open?id=1xsIaunoYEXlBrZPFq9IJgBp87O_dqZmV)
 ```
 * note I am not using media queries for making the button reponsive to different devices and I am fully relying on the built-in responsivity of Jekyll
+a
 ![button_centered]({{ site.url }}/assets/img000974.png)

+### issue: page not updating: gemfile.lock
+* by accident, I have commited a

 ## sources
 * [Adding support for HTML5's details element to Jekyll](http://movb.de/jekyll-details-support.html)